raspberrypilearning/comic-character/en/step_3.md

 Fantastic work!
 Your character creation page now contains a form with input fields.

-In the next step you will make your form interactive, so your user can view a summary of their character.
+In the next step you will make your form interactive, so the user can view a summary of their character.